vlsienthusiast00x/sequence-detector-verilog/README.md

 - Use synchronous resets where possible for FPGA friendliness.
 - For synthesis (Vivado, Quartus, etc.), put I/O constraints in the appropriate constraints file (XDC for Vivado, QSF for Quartus).
 - Remove testbench files from synthesis runs.
-- Use registers for state encoding.
-Consider one-hot encoding for small state machines if you need faster timing and have spare LUTs.

-Vendor-specific tips:
-- Xilinx Vivado: create an HDL wrapper if integrating the detector into a larger design and run synthesis/implementation flows in Vivado.
-- Intel Quartus: add the Verilog file to your project, assign pins in the Pin Planner or QSF file.

-## How to change the detected sequence

-- If the implementation uses explicit states for a specific sequence (e.g., 1011), change the state transition logic and the final detection condition.
-- For a parameterized detector (e.g., shift-register + pattern compare), change the pattern constant and the width parameter.

-Parameterizable approach example (conceptual):
-- Shift incoming bits into an N-bit register each clock.
-- When register == PATTERN, raise `detected`.
-- This is simple but can use more logic for wide patterns and care must be taken for overlapping matches (shift approach naturally supports overlap).

-## Example: Overlap handling
-To detect overlapping sequences (e.g., sequence `111` in stream `1111` should yield two detections), choose transitions that return to the correct matching state after a match rather than resetting to S0.

 ## Verification checklist
 - [ ] Unit tests (testbench vectors) for non-overlapping pattern